wacncontent/CustomizeTool/addCommentOutput/articles/event-hubs/event-hubs-csharp-ephcs-getstarted.md

 Event Hubs is a service that processes large amounts of event data from connected devices and applications.
 After you collect data into Event Hubs, you can store the data using a storage cluster or transform it using a real-time analytics provider.
 This large scale event collection and processing capability is a key component of modern application architectures including the Internet of Things (IoT).

-This tutorial shows how to use the Azure Management Portal to create an Event Hub.
+This tutorial shows how to use the Azure <!-- deleted by customization Management Portal --><!-- keep by customization: begin --> management portal <!-- keep by customization: end --> to create an Event Hub.
 It also shows you how to collect messages into an Event Hub using a console application written in C#, and how to retrieve them in parallel using the C# [Event Processor Host] library.

 In order to complete this tutorial you'll need the following:

 + Microsoft Visual Studio 2013, or Microsoft Visual Studio Express 2013 for Windows.

 + An active Azure account. <br/>If you don't have an account, you can create a trial account in just a couple of minutes.
-For details, see [Azure Trial](/pricing/1rmb-trial/?WT.mc_id=A0E0E5C02&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fdevelop%2Fmobile%2Ftutorials%2Fget-started%2F target="_blank").
+For details, see <!-- deleted by customization [Azure Trial](/pricing/1rmb-trial/?WT.mc_id=A0E0E5C02&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fdevelop%2Fmobile%2Ftutorials%2Fget-started%2F target="_blank") --><!-- keep by customization: begin --> <a href="http://www.windowsazure.cn/pricing/1rmb-trial/" target="_blank">Azure <!-- keep by customization: end --><!-- keep by customization: begin --> Trial</a> <!-- keep by customization: end -->.

 ## Create an Event Hub

-1. Log on to the [Azure management portal], and click **NEW** at the bottom of the screen.
+1. Log on to the [Azure <!-- deleted by customization Management Portal][] --><!-- keep by customization: begin --> management portal] <!-- keep by customization: end -->, and click **NEW** at the bottom of the screen.

-2. Click **App Services**, then **Service Bus**, then **Event Hub**, then **Quick Create**.
+2. Click **Azure Websitess**, then **Service Bus**, then **Event Hub**, then **Quick Create**.

    	![][1]